WKelley/SimpleSentAnalysis/DatasetAnalaysis.md

 In terms of sentiment, the testing dataset is divided directly in half.
 200 thousand of the reviews have a "good" sentiment label and another 200 thousand have a "bad" sentiment label.

+## Pre-processing

+The raw text input in the dataset was cleaned up a bit, with all URLs replaced with a generic "<URL>" tag and numbers removed.

 ## Word Vectors

 To use raw text data as input for a neural network, words must be turned into semantics-preserving word vectors.
 I used a pre-trained model for this, the GloVe twitter word vector set.
 If a word was discovered in the raw text input that did not have a corresponding word vector, it was removed.